VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

-Hello, there.
+Hello there.
 This is the development branch for version 3 of lsp-zero.

 This version requires Neovim v0.8 or greater.
 If have Neovim v0.7.2 or lower please use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).

 ## How to get started

 If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/tutorial.md).

 If you know how to configure neovim go to [Quickstart (for the impatient)](#quickstart-for-the-impatient).